Stopping ProTop for Maintenance like Database Changes, Application Deployments, Server OS Updates, etc (maintenance.sh/bat)

-I have to do some work on my system and I don't want ProTop to alert me while this is going on, how do I put alert emails and texts on hold?
+I have to do some work on my OpenEdge system and don't want ProTop to alert me while this is going on, how do I put alert emails and texts on hold?

 Stopping ProTop for Dictionary Changes